bcidmora/CLSanalysis/README.md

     1.3. kwargs:
         1.3.1. t0_min: min T0 to do the GEVP.
 (MANDATORY)
         1.3.2. t0_max: max T0 to do the GEVP (MANDATORY)

-NOTE: DO NOT FORGET TO BE CONSISTENT CHOOSING THE PATH OF YOUR OUTPUTS, BECAUSE THEY ARE REFERENCED LATER WHEN YOU WANT TO DO OTHER STEPS OR WHEN YOU DO THE PREVIOUS STEPS.
-THEY MUST BE CHANGED ONLY ONCE, WHEN YOU START USING THIS CODE, THEN NEVER AGAIN UNLESS YOU WANT TO STORE THEM IN A DIFFERENT PLACE.

 ---------------------------***** FILES SCRIPT *****--------------------------